Advertiser Disclosure

 Image Credit: Citi

-It’s important to note that not everyone has received this email.
+Not everyone has received this email, unfortunately.
 While some staffers, including those holding a Citi Strata Premier℠ Card, did get it, those with only a Citi Prestige® Card did not.
 Does this mean that the change only affects those with the Citi Strata Premier card?

-We reached out to Citi for comment but did not hear back by the time of publishing.
-However, Citi did provide an update hours later, saying that this change will affect those with the Citi Strata Premier card, Citi Prestige card, and the AT&T Access More Card (note that the latter 2 cards are no longer available for applicants).
+Citi has confirmed that this change will affect those with the Citi Strata Premier card, Citi Prestige card, and the AT&T Access More Card (note that the latter 2 cards are no longer available for applicants).

 We also checked out the Citi ThankYou portal to see if there was any new wording, but nothing has changed yet.